Implications of a high growth index on the variation of $G$: Introduction

 However, a recent determination of $\gamma$ based on the observation of baryon acoustic oscillations (BAO), supernova type Ia (SNIa), cosmic microwave background (CMB), redshift space distortions and galaxy correlations indicated $\gamma=0.633^{+0.025}_{-0.024}$ \citep{Nguyen:2023fip}, which represents a tension of $3.7\sigma$ with respect to the $\Lambda$CDM value, implying a growth suppression with respect to the standard model ($\Lambda$CDM).
-Later, it was shown that neither homogeneous nor clustering dark energy (DE) models with equation of state (EOS) described by the $w_0w_a$ parametrization can naturally provide such high $\gamma$ values, and no significant modifications in the determination of $\gamma$ are expected for this EOS parametrization \citep{Cortes2025}.
+Later, it was shown that neither homogeneous nor clustering dark energy (DE) models with equation of state (EoS) described by the $w_0w_a$ parametrization can naturally provide such high $\gamma$ values, and no significant modifications in the determination of $\gamma$ are expected for this EOS parametrization \citep{Cortes2025}.

 In Ref. \citep{Nguyen:2023fip} it is was also discussed that the measured $\gamma$ value solves the $S_{8}$ tension \citep{DiValentino2021}, where $S_{8}\equiv\sigma_{8}\sqrt{\Omega_{m0}/0.3}$, $\sigma_{8}$ denotes the rms amplitude of linear matter fluctuations smoothed on $8\,h^{-1}\,\mathrm{Mpc}$ and $\Omega_{m0}$ is the present-day matter density parameter.
 Nevertheless, it is important to note that the most recent KIDS analysis indicated a much smaller $S_8$ tension \citep{Wright:2025xka}.
 This result suggests that an analysis with the latest weak lensing data might reduce the value of $\gamma$.
+Moreover, it was argued that the dependence of $\sigma_8$ on $h^{-1}{\rm Mpc}$ units exacerbates the growth tension when dealing with galaxy clustering data \citep{Sanchez:2020vvb,Forconi2025}.
+These papers suggest that a more robust quantity would be $\sigma_{12}$, the analogous of $\sigma_8$ but computed on a $12{\rm Mpc}$ scale.

 Considering the possibility that $\gamma$ has a value significantly higher than the $\Lambda$CDM prediction and that even more general DE models have substantial difficulties in explaining it, one can ask what other cosmological models could naturally provide high $\gamma$ values.
 In this paper, we study the possibility that Newton's gravitational constant, $G_N$, can change over cosmological times and decrease the growth of matter perturbations, thus increasing $\gamma$.